 For Little Kids:

-(For parents with little kids you may want to grab a children’s story Bible and read to them about Paul or you can watch this video of Paul's story.)
+(For parents with little kids you may want to grab a children’s story Bible and read to them about Jesus raising Lazarus from the dead or you can watch the video of that story here .)

 For Older Kids